base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 ---------------------

-1. yaesu will provide connectivity to Yaesu FT 747GX Transceiver, FT 847
+1. `yaesu` will provide connectivity to Yaesu FT 747GX Transceiver, FT 847

-"Earth Station", etc. via a standard API.
+"Earth Station", etc. via a unified API.

-2. xxxx. will provide connectivity to the Wiz-bang moon-melter 101A (yikes..)
+2. `xxxx` will provide connectivity to the Wiz-bang moon-melter 101A (yikes..)

 Hamlib will also enable developers to develop professional looking GUI's

-about the underlying connection towards physical hardware.
+the underlying connection towards physical hardware.

 Initially serial (RS232) connectivity will be handled, but we expect that IP